Failure to Monitor & Medical Malpractice in Atlanta

 Contact an Atlanta Failure to Monitor Attorney at Grant Law Office

-The husband and wife team of Wayne Grant and Kimberly W. Grant has many years of experience.
-Wayne Grant is Board-Certified in Medical Malpractice Law by the American Board of Professional Liability Attorneys (ABPLA).
-Wayne Grant is in the top 5% of attorneys in Georgia, as chosen by his peers and through independent research conducted by the publication, Super Lawyers.
+The husband and wife team of Wayne Grant and Kimberly W. Grant has many years of medical malpractice experience.
+Wayne Grant is board-certified in medical malpractice law by the American Board of Professional Liability Attorneys (ABPLA).
+He is also in the top 5% of attorneys in Georgia, as chosen by his peers and through independent research conducted by the publication Super Lawyers.
 Kimberly W. Grant is licensed to practice law in both North Carolina and Georgia.
 She has extensive medical knowledge and detective-like skill in finding the evidence that wins cases.
-Please contact us if you have questions: (404) 995-3955 and Toll Free (866) 249-5513.
+Please contact us for a free consultation if you have questions: (404) 995-3955 and toll-free (866) 249-5513.